 Wyoming LLCs offer the best asset protection laws, no state or capital gain taxes, very low annual fees of $50, anonymous ownership (member names are not disclosed) and very foreigner-friendly laws.

-In the past 5 years, all of my non-US clients have been really happy with forming their LLC in Wyoming and I’ve never had any issues with Wyoming.
+In the past 5 years, all of my non-US clients have been happy with forming their LLC in Wyoming and I’ve never had any issues with Wyoming.
 That’s why I always recommend Wyoming LLC for my non-US clients.

 Why Delaware is the Best State to Incorporate an Online Business

-What makes it the best state to incorporate online business in is the fact that the initial filing fee is minimum as compared to other states.
+What makes it the best state to incorporate an online business in is the fact that the initial filing fee is minimum as compared to other states.

 Delaware offers several tax breaks for LLCs, feature lower than market average tax filing fees, and have limited regulations in transacting business across state lines.
 Furthermore, Delaware is unique because of the Chancery Court.
-This is a Court established specifically to hear law suits for or against corporations.
+This is a Court established specifically to hear lawsuits for or against corporations.

-In addition, a business license isn’t required.
+Also, a business license isn’t required.

 Non-residents don’t have to pay personal income tax.
 Plus, they can take the roles of shareholders, members, directors, or managers of a business.
 Good news for online business owners is that meetings can be arranged and conducted from anywhere.

-In fact, Delaware is America’s most popular state to form an LLC or Corporation.
+Delaware is America’s most popular state to form an LLC or Corporation.
 More than half a million business entities have their legal home in Delaware including more than 50% of all U.S. publicly-traded companies and 60% of the Fortune 500.

 Why Nevada is the Best State to Incorporate an Online Business

-If you plan to incorporate in Nevada, its worth knowing that Nevada offers the best incentives in terms of taxes.
+If you plan to incorporate in Nevada, it’s worth knowing that Nevada offers the best incentives in terms of taxes.
 This is because Nevada lacks business income tax, franchise fees, capital gains tax, state corporation tax, or inheritance tax.
 If you are unsure, that means there are zero specific taxes geared towards business.
 Furthermore, Nevada does NOT have an IRS Information Sharing Agreement at all.
 This makes Nevada the ultimate tax haven for those who want to incorporate in Nevada.

 Nevada LLCs are allowed to issue shares for capital, real estate, personal property, or services.
 As a director, you can evaluate the value of the transaction and finalize the decision accordingly.
 The plus point is that LLC owners at Nevada can enjoy the privacy protection right.
 This means that you can act anonymously while purchasing shares.
 This keeps you away from the public view.